 Operation of a bi- or multi-static configuration offers some more advantages.
 The receiver system, including expensive acquisition electronics, need not to transmit any energy and thus can be designed hardly detectable.
-Stealth targets feature a minimized mono-static radar cross section (RCS).
-Target echoes might be considerably higher in a bi-static configuration so the probability of detection will be increased.
+While stealth targets are optimized to feature a minimal mono-static radar cross section (RCS), target echoes might be considerably higher in a bi-static configuration so the probability of detection will be increased.